-If you need support with childcare so that you can come to college, the Student Bursary scheme may be able to help, if you register with an approved provider.
-Term time childcare is also available on campus at Booth Lane for children aged from two to four.
-For more information on childcare support, including our full list of approved childcare providers, please click here.
+If you are aged over 20 at the start of your college course and applying to the Student Bursary scheme for help with the cost of childcare so you can come to college, you will need to register with a childcare provider from our approved list.

 Advanced Learner Loans

 If you are under 19 when you start your full-time study programme, you won't pay any tuition, examination or registration costs (except late fees, re-sit entries, unsupported entries and unauthorised exam absences).
 If you are aged 19-23 and starting a full-time study programme, you may pay a yearly tuition fee and the examination, registration and assessment costs.

-If you are aged over 24 and would like to study a course or Advanced Apprenticeship at Level 3, you may wish to apply for a loan to cover the cost of your course fees.
-You can apply here for an Advanced Learner Loan.
+If you are aged over 24 and would like to study a course or Advanced Apprenticeship at Level 3, you may wish to apply for an Advanced Learner Loan to cover the cost of your course fees.
 Once your loan has been approved, you may be eligible for assistance with the other costs of coming to college through the student bursary scheme.

 Similarly, students aged 19+ will be able to apply for a loan to pay for their Level 3 qualification if they already have a full Level 3 qualification and are studying a subsequent one.

 Student loans for higher education

 If you are planning to start a full-time or part-time higher education course at a university or college, you will be able to apply for a student loan from the beginning of the calendar year in which your course starts.
-For more information go to www.slc.co.uk/.
+For more information go to visit the Student Loans Company website.

-If you are returning to a higher education course at a university or college, you will need to re-apply for student finance each year via www.slc.co.uk/.
+If you are returning to a higher education course at a university or college, you will need to re-apply for student finance each year.